Blacksheep909/SpotMicroESP32/README.md

 For more information on hardware assembly, code structure, and future updates, please refer to the [original repository](https://github.com/michaelkubina/SpotMicroESP32) and check out the documentation in this fork for specific PCB and code setup details.

+## Contributing

+- For contributions or to report issues, please contact us or open an issue in this fork’s repository.

+### My Discord is blacksheep909 if you would like to contact me